jacobvarner/hoops-jacobvarner/_posts/2021-2-8-jacob-varner-top-25-college-basketball-rankings.md

  - *San Francisco on a neutral court by 1*
  - Gonzaga on a neutral court by 23
  - Virginia Tech on the road by 14

+#### 12. Iowa (13-6)

+**Key Wins:**
+ - North Carolina at home by 13
+ - Purdue at home by 15
+ - Rutgers on the road by 2
+ - Maryland on the road by 22
+ - Minnesota at home by 15
+ - Northwestern on the road by 23

+**Losses:**
+ - Gonzaga on a neutral court by 11
+ - Minnesota on the road by 7 in OT
+ - Indiana at home by 12
+ - Illinois on the road by 5
+ - Ohio State at home by 4

 #### 13. Texas (11-5)